-4. BACKGROUND.
-Because FTA awards a substantial amount of Federal assistance to support public transportation through its grants and cooperative agreements, Federal laws and regulations require FTA to ensure that its recipients use that Federal assistance prudently and in compliance with all applicable Federal requirements.
-While FTA's enabling legislation includes several provisions governing recipient procurements financed with FTA assistance (third party contracts), other government-wide Federal requirements seek to ensure fair and economical procurements when Federal assistance is expended.
+- 4. BACKGROUND.
+Because FTA awards a substantial amount of Federal assistance to support public transportation through its grants and cooperative agreements, Federal laws and regulations require FTA to ensure that its recipients use that Federal assistance in compliance with all applicable Federal requirements.
+While FTA's enabling legislation includes several provisions governing recipient procurements financed with FTA assistance (third party contracts), other government-wide Federal requirements seek to ensure fair and economical procurements when Federal assistance is expended. - 5.
+DEFINITIONS.
+All definitions in 49 U.S.C.
+5302 and 2 CFR Part 200, Subpart A apply to this circular, as do the following definitions: - a.
+Alternate Contracting Method (ACM) is any method of contracting for a construction project other than traditional design-bid-build.
+ACMs include, but are not limited to, design-build, progressive design-build, construction manager/general contractor, construction manager-at-risk, public-private partnership, and other innovative methods with or without a name.